open-data/opengov/docs/drupal9-admin-testplan.md

 <ol>

   <li>
-    <h3>Searching and Filter content - In the "Content" tab you should be able to select between "Content", "Comments", "Files" and "Media".
-You should able to Search or Filter content as described below:</h3>
+    <h3>Searching, Filtering and Actions on content - In the "Content" tab you should be able to select between "Content", "Comments", "Files" and "Media".
+You should able to Filter, Search and apply Actions on content as described below:</h3>
     <ul>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      Enter the "Title" for
+      Select a "Content type" to filter
       </li>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      Enter some content for the "Body" for your page
+      Select a "Moderation state" to filter
       </li>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      Define a "URL alias" for your page
+      Select a "Language" option to filter
       </li>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      Select a "Save as" format
+      Enter a "Title" to search for
       </li>
       <li>
       - [ ]